kr15h/ofxPiMapper/README.md

 Known issues
 ---
-Keyboard and mouse input is being lost sometimes on the Raspberry Pi.
-Not sure how and why.
-Probably because of bad drivers and it seems that Raspberry Pi keyboard and mouse code in openFrameworks is not quite ready yet.
-Some claim that the following commands solves the issue:
+Keyboard and mouse input is being lost sometimes when using a USB hub.
+Try not to use one.
+If problems still persist, try the following commands.

 ```bash
 sudo apt-get update && sudo apt-get dist-upgrade